-We thus need to formulate an additional equation for the unresolved scales to treat the $(v^h, c \nabla \phi^{\prime})_{L^2(\Omega)}$ term.
-To obtain the expression for $\phi^{\prime}$ we consider the fine-scale problem which we express as a Poisson problem.
+We thus need to formulate an additional equation for the unresolved scales to allow the $(v^h, c \nabla \phi^{\prime})_{L^2(\Omega)}$ term to be determined.
+To obtain this expression for $\phi^{\prime}$, we consider the fine-scale problem which we express as a Poisson problem.
 The fine-scale problem for the advection-diffusion problem expressed as a symmetric Poisson problem reads